How to repair broken cords of sash windows

-Inserting a new cord required a great deal of care, because once one cord had gone all the weight of the window was taken by the remaining cord, which skewed the window sideways and jammed it.
+Inserting a new cord required a great deal of care because, once one cord had gone, all the weight of the window was taken by the remaining cord, which skewed the window sideways and jammed it.
 The remaining cord could then also break under the extra strain, bringing the whole window crashing down.
 This is something my mother is on record as remembering.
-My husband too has a recollection of it: His landlord was opening a sash window when both cords broke.
+My father too has a recollection of it: His landlord was opening a sash window when both cords broke.
 The lower sash which had been raised came crashing down trapping his fingers.
 The window was very heavy without its counterbalancing weights and someone had to fetch a poker to lever it up so that he could get his fingers out.
 His fingers were painful for some time afterwards, but fortunately were not broken.

 Replacing broken sash cords was a performance.

-A beading had to be prised off from the edge of the frame, so that the window could be swung out on its one remaining cord.
+First the beading had to be prised off from the edge of the frame, so that the window could be swung out on its one remaining cord.
 This was not as simple as it sounds because the beading was invariably stuck in place with paint.